-CORESTA (Cooperation Centre for Scientific Research Relative to Tobacco) is an association founded in 1956, ruled by French law, the purpose being to promote international cooperation in scientific research relative to tobacco and its derived products.
+CORESTA (Centre de Coopération pour les Recherches Scientifiques Relatives au Tabac / Cooperation Centre for Scientific Research Relative to Tobacco) is an association founded in 1956, ruled by French law, the purpose being to promote and facilitate international cooperation and best practices in scientific research relative to tobacco and its derived products.

 CORESTA Full Members are organisations (companies, institutes, laboratories, associations) having R&D activities related to tobacco or its derived products (including e-vapour products), whether in the plant field (agronomy, breeding, phytopathology) or in the fields of manufacturing, chemistry, metrology, or materials (paper, filters, aerosols, etc.).

-CORESTA organises yearly meetings in which scientific papers are presented, as well as reports and results of studies and surveys.
+Hundreds of experts are involved in more than 25* working groups through a streamlined process of cooperation.
+CORESTA also organises yearly meetings in which scientific papers are presented, as well as reports and results of studies and surveys.

 The official language of CORESTA is English.
 Admission as a member of CORESTA is dependent on approval by the Board.
-Any requests for further information should be addressed to the CORESTA Secretariat (see the link Join CORESTA).
+Any requests for further information should be addressed to the CORESTA Secretariat (Contact).

 * in April 2023.